Contramodules: Introduction

 Furthermore, an affine Noetherian formal scheme is cut out from its ambient Noetherian scheme by a ``cutting out procedure of finite homological dimension'' \cite[Corollaries~4.28 and~5.27]{PSY}.
 This can be roughly explained by noticing that the formal completion of a scheme $X$ along its closed subscheme $Z$ consists in ``subtracting from $X$ the open complement $U$ to $Z$ in $X$'', and $U$ is a quasi-compact scheme whenever, say, $X$ is affine and $Z$ is defined by a finitely generated ideal.
 So the Matlis--Greenlees--May duality is, in fact, an \emph{equivalence between the conventional derived categories of torsion modules and contramodules} over certain formal schemes~\cite{Pmgm}.

+\Subsection{0.6} A common feature of all or almost all kinds of contramodules is that they form abelian categories with enough projective objects.
+One can define ``a contramodule category'' in the most general sense of the word as a \emph{locally presentable abelian category with enough projective objects}, or equivalently, a locally presentable abelian category with a projective generator~\cite{Pper}.
+Abelian categories with a fixed projective generator are described by additive monads on the category of sets; and among such categories, the locally presentable ones correspond to accessible monads~\cite{Vit,PR,Pper}.
+Another name for locally presentable abelian categories with a projective generator is \emph{the categories of models of additive $\kappa$\+ary algebraic theories}, where $\kappa$~stands for some regular cardinal (depending on the category) \cite{Wr,PR}.

+The categories of comodule-like structures, on the other hand, tend to be (at least) Grothendieck abelian categories.
+So one can say, very roughly, that both the comodule and the contramodule categories are locally presentable abelian categories; but the difference is that the comodule categories have enough injectives, while the contramodule categories have enough projectives.

+Abelian categories with a projective generator are known to arise as the hearts of tilting (and even silting) t\+structures associated with ``big'' (infinitely generated) tilting or silting objects \cite[Proposition~4.3]{PV}, \cite[Proposition~4.9]{Ang}.
+Hence the connection between contramodules and infinitely generated tilting/silting theory.
+Dually, the hearts of the cotilting (and cosilting) t\+structures are abelian categories with an injective cogenerator.
+The \emph{$n$\+tilting-cotilting correspondence}, as developed in~\cite{PS1}, and even more so the \emph{$\infty$\+tilting-cotilting correspondence} of the paper~\cite{PS2}, are a generalization and an abstractly-categorical interpretation of the co-contra correspondence phenomenon.

+\Subsection{0.7} Before we finish this introduction, let as say a few words about \emph{applications} of contramodules.
+There are different kinds of applications.
+As we mentioned above, in the work of the present author contramodules were first used in order to \emph{formulate} a certain theory, namely, the semi-infinite homological algebra of associative algebraic structures~\cite{Plet,Psemi}.
+Countramodules also found their place in the formulation of the derived nonhomogeneous Koszul duality~\cite{Pkoszul,Prel}.
+Moreover, even the classical topic of MGM duality is best formulated using contramodules~\cite{Pmgm,Pdc}.

+Applications in which contramodules are used in order to \emph{prove} theorems (in whose formulations they are \emph{not} mentioned) are a different matter.
+In the work of the present author, such applications started to appear relatively recently.
+Mostly, these are applications to commutative algebra~\cite{BP1,PSl1,PSl2}, among which the most important one, in our view, is the proof of the \emph{Very Flat Conjecture} (which was formulated in the February~2014 version of the long preprint~\cite{Pcosh} and proved in the August~2017 preprint~\cite{PSl1}).
+There is also an application to noncommutative ring theory~\cite{Pcoun} and an application to direct limits of classes of modules over noncommutative rings~\cite{PT}.

-\Subsection{0.6} We refrain from elaborating further upon the various derived categories and the derived co-contra correspondence in this paper, restricting ourselves mostly to the foregoing short discussion in the introduction.
+\Subsection{0.8} We refrain from elaborating any further upon the various derived categories and the derived co-contra correspondence in this paper, restricting ourselves mostly to the short discussion above in this introduction.
 Indeed, it appears that the coderived and contraderived categories have attracted already some attention in the recent years, and a number of people have mastered the beginnings of the related techniques in one form or another.
 Besides, there is the presentation~\cite{Psli} discussing the philosophy of the derived co-contra correspondence.